uwx-node-modules/fsxt/README.md

 Hacking on fsxt
 -------------------

 Do you want to hack on fsxt?
-Well, that's pretty stupid.
+Well, that's pretty dumb.
 Still, you can go ahead and send a PR.

 fsxt uses the [Google Style](https://google.github.io/styleguide/jsguide.html).
 It's good-looking and safe JavaScript as God (Brendan Eich) intended.